 - had property that had not been disposed of

-If the Registrar agrees to the revival of the company, he will:
+When the Registrar agrees to the restoration of the company, he will:

-- Issue a certificate of revival for the company; and
+- Issue a Certificate of Restoration for the company; and

 - Restore the companies name to the Registry.

-Upon the revival of the company any property that was vested in the Crown on the dissolution of the company and that has not been disposed of must be returned to the company upon its revival.
+Upon the restoration of the company, any property that was vested in the Crown will be returned to the company upon its restoration.